George Carleton Lacy: Missionary life

 In 1921 Lacy was loaned by the Methodist Board of Missions to the American Bible Society where he served as Secretary of its China Agency and in 1933 of the China Bible House formed with the British and Foreign Bible Society.
 During that time he also served as China correspondent for Zion's Herald and The Christian Century.

 Lacy was named in 1921 agency secretary of the American Bible Society in China and in 1933 secretary of the China Bible House and from 1921 to 1941 he had direction of translation and distribution of the Scriptures in many Chinese dialects from the society's office in Shanghai.
 In 1928 and 1929 he studied at Union Theological Seminary and Columbia University in New York while on furlough.
 In 1935 he was appointed member of the Joint Commission on the Unity of the Methodist Episcopal Church and Methodist Episcopal Church, South in China.

-In 1941 Lacy was elected Bishop of the China Central Conference and was assigned to Foochow.
+In 1941 Lacy was elected bishop of the China Central Conference and was assigned to Fuzhou.
 When his episcopal area was occupied by Japanese troops he traveled extensively in inland China.

 Death

-Carleton Lacy's tenure as Bishop was set to end in 1949 but the advent of the Communist government made it impossible to hold a general conference or elections.
+Carleton Lacy's tenure as bishop was set to end in 1949 but the advent of the Communist government made it impossible to hold a general conference or elections.
 He officially resigned and turned his authority over to Bishop Chen Wenyuan (陳文渊).
 In 1950 when all foreign missionaries were forced to withdraw from China.
-Lacy was the only Westerner in Foochow area denied an exit permit, detained under house arrest by the newly established regime.
+Lacy was the only Westerner in Fuzhou area denied an exit permit, detained under house arrest by the newly established regime.
 During the closing months of his life he had been ill and only his faithful cook was allowed to see him.
 Within weeks after his request was finally granted, he died of a heart ailment at Union Hospital, Foochow (福州協和醫院) on December 11, 1951.
 Lacy was buried in the Foochow Mission Cemetery with an unmarked tombstone, and his cook was the only one permitted to attend his funeral.
 In 1956 his remains were exhumed and paraded through the streets by Communist zealots.